 Diving in Puerto Galera

-Puerto Galera has been the most famous scuba diving destination in the Philippines for 20 years.
+Puerto Galera has been the most famous scuba diving destination in the Philippines since the late 80s.
 Many tour-operators offer Puerto Galera as a single trip or a combination with visits to nearby destinations.

 Getting to Puerto Galera

 Puerto Galera is about 150 km south of Manila in the province of Mindoro Oriental.
 If you are going to Puerto Galera, you must first fly to Manila.
 From there, you have a two hour drive to the city of Batangas, where you can catch a ferry to Sabang- where the most resorts and dive-shops can be found.
 If you travel on a package-tour, your resort will organize all of that for you and also pick you up at the Manila International Airport.

 Puerto Galera is famous for its diversity of different dive sites.
 Shallow colorful easy diving for beginners, ripping high speed drift dives or deep Tec-diving, there is almost no limit in Puerto Galera.
 Most of the more than 30 dive-spots are just a short boat ride away.
 Most of the dive-shops are also offering day-trips to the nearby Verde Island with usually two or three dives.